 Teacher/Child Ratio:

-Each class has a lead teacher and a teaching assistant.
+Each class has a lead teacher and two teaching assistants.
 We ensure a low ratio of students to teachers.

 Orientation: